dheerajshenoy/minimal-dashboard.el/README.md

 > [!NOTE]
 > By default, the image used is the splash screen image and the default text is "Welcome to Emacs"
+> Also, if you have line numbers enabled globally, then you can add a function to disable line numbers on `minimal-dashboard-hook`

 ## Note